Atharva-K12/py2048/README.md

 In case of Fendora linux enter `sudo yum install python3-pip`.

 ## How to play
-This game is made to be use from command line.
+This game is made to be played from command line.

 #### 1.To Start:
 * Go to directory where the program is stored.